 Thomas Hobbes suggested we’d be in a permanent ‘posture of war’, since we wouldn’t know each other intimately, and wouldn’t know one another’s intentions.
 This would produce uncertainty about your means of guaranteeing your own survival, leading to mutual antagonism and the permanent propensity of human beings to mutual violence.
 From limited resources (natural scarcity) and the ability of the weakest human being to kill the strongest (natural equality) proceeds diffidence, from which a ‘posture of war’ springs.

-A world state could solve all these problems by enforcing compliance with an international agreement on climate change, and by itself wielding global resources to invest massively in green energy.
+A constitutional world state could solve all these problems by enforcing compliance with an international agreement on climate change, and by itself wielding global resources to invest massively in green energy, while remaining accountable to all the billions of citizens it serves.
 But super-states in history tend to form through military conquest.
-There’s little hope in today’s world of competing states with nationalist legitimation criteria voluntarily ceding their sovereignty to such a super-state.
+And there’s little hope in today’s world of competing states with nationalist legitimation criteria voluntarily ceding their sovereignty to such a super-state.
 The Brits can barely stand a tiny bit of confederalism in Europe.
-A US-style federal state, let alone a UK-style unitary state, globalised to govern over all people, are out of the question for most voters in capitalist democracies–and are certainly out of the question for authoritarians like Russia’s President Putin and China’s President Xi.
+A US-style federal state globalised to allow all people the chance to participate in a federated, constitutional republic is out of the question for most voters in capitalist democracies–and is certainly out of the question for authoritarians like Russia’s President Putin and China’s President Xi.

-Sanctioning core and semi-peripheral signatory states for non-compliance is a good idea.
+Sanctioning core and some semi-peripheral signatory states for non-compliance with mitigation agreements is a good idea.
 But sanctioning poor peripheral states is almost out of the question.
 We need something else for them–because they need to develop quickly.
 Otherwise, their political systems risk crumbling as authoritarians and oligarchs gradually take control.
-If one side of coercion–namely: punishments–doesn’t work, then may be need the other side–namely: rewards.
+If one side of coercion–namely: punishments–doesn’t work, then we may need the other side–namely: rewards.

 You guessed it: we need to pay poor states to decarbonise their economies while growing at the same time.
 But powerful states also need to grow, lest their citizens decide climate change isn’t worth fighting.
 If democracies aren’t doing anything, could authoritarian states like China lead the way?

-Problem is: China being increasingly authoritarian, it’s difficult to change anything if you’re not already high up in the CCP (China’s ruling, and only, political party–which spuriously declares itself ‘socialist’ or ‘communist’, despite being authoritarian and capitalistic).
+Problem is: as China being increasingly authoritarian, it’s difficult to change anything if you’re not already high up in the CCP (China’s ruling, and only, political party).
 Given President Xi is extending his tenure until after 2030, it is almost impossible to change anything unless your name is Xi Jinping.
 Also, Xi himself is interested in making China competitive in the global economy, so he won’t act on climate change until other states do.

 I’ve already noted why peripheral states can’t do much on climate change: they’re too poor and weak.
 Their priority is growth.
 And who can blame them?
 But core states like the US, France, and Germany can do something.
 Though the Kyoto climate accord included an attempt to limit greenhouse-gas emissions through ‘carbon credits’, the US never signed on and other states like Canada soon left, meaning its provisions are null and void.
 The Paris climate accord was doomed to fail because it had no enforcement mechanism whatsoever–no sanctions regime, no rewards regime.
 And the US, meanwhile, is leaving.
 The UN has created a Green Climate Fund to pay poor states to decarbonise, but no rich state has given much money yet.